libretro/docs/docs/library/mkxp-z.md

 There are three ways to load games using the mkxp-z core:

 - Load the Game.ini or mkxp.json.
-- Create an empty file with the file extension .mkxp in the same directory as Game.ini and/or mkxp.json, and load that.
+- Create an empty file with the file extension .rxproj, .rvproj or .rvproj2 in the same directory as Game.ini and/or mkxp.json, and load that.
 This is intended to make it easier to deal with save states in RetroArch, since RetroArch's save states are named after the file you load as the game, so if you load Game.ini or mkxp.json, all the save states for every game will be named "Game" or "mkxp", which is really inconvenient.
 - Put the game into a zip or 7z archive with file extension .mkxpz, .zip or .7z and load that.
 Please note that the files inside the zip or 7z archive should be uncompressed if possible, especially .rgssad/.rgss2a/.rgss3a and .otf/.ttf files inside the archive, or the game will lag quite a bit from trying to seek compressed files.
 The game will still run, though, just very slowly.

-There is currently no way to load preload scripts or postload scripts.
-Support for preload/postload scripts will be added in the future.
+Preload scripts and postload scripts may be added to the mkxp-z/Scripts/Preload and mkxp-z/Scripts/Postload subdirectories of the libretro system directory.
+Each preload script and postload script added to these directories has its own core option for toggling it.
+If more than one preload script or postload script is enabled via the core options at the same time, they will be loaded in lexicographic order of the bytes in the file names, which is the same as the order in which they appear in the core options menu.

+The default set of preload scripts provided with mkxp-z is embedded in the core and available by default to remove the need to manually copy them into the preload script directory.

+Native cheats are run as Ruby scripts in the video frame immediately after enabling them.

 ## Core options

 The mkxp-z core has the following option(s) that can be tweaked from the core options menu.
 The default setting is bolded.

 Settings with (Restart) means that core has to be closed for the new setting to be applied on next launch.

+In addition to the core options shown below, there are also core options for changing the key bindings and the currently enabled preload scripts and postload scripts.

 - **Runtime: RGSS Version** (Restart) [mkxp-z_rgssVersion] (**inherit**|default|1|2|3)